fx2d-physics-engine

 mass float 1.0 Mass in kg.
 Set to 0 for a static (immovable) body

-inertia float computed Rotational inertia.
-If omitted, calculated from the visual geometry
+inertia float computed Rotational inertia about the centre of mass.
+If omitted, computed from the visual geometry and mass

 gravity_scale float 1.0 Multiplier on scene gravity.
 0.0 disables gravity for this entity